erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ## Problem

-How can students in a standard CS program prepare for the job market, and how can faculty help them prepare, in a way that's efficient for all involved (students, faculty, recruiters)?
+How can students in a standard CS program prepare for the job market, and how can faculty help them prepare, in a way that's efficient for all involved (students, faculty, industry)?

 ## Solution

-Tldr: Schools and companies should **standardize** approaches (to scale and avoid corporate bias) and provide **material support**, eg scholarships, resources and jobs (to avoid institutional bias in traditional hiring).
+Tldr: Faculty and industry should **standardize** approaches (to scale and avoid corporate bias) and provide **material support**, eg scholarships, resources and jobs (to avoid institutional bias in traditional hiring).
 Students should focus on **academic performance** (implicit interview prep) with a **career goal** (aka "passion") and **collaboration** (we don't work alone) in mind.

 ### Soft-skills